-Kenny is very handy in the garden and his time is spent ensuring that the grounds are always looking their best.
+Kenny is very handy in the garden.
+So, his time is spent ensuring that the grounds are always looking their best.

-“It’s been especially difficult in the past few years because of the drought where there is water restrictions and no hoses allowed so you had to hand water everything, but they’ve relax them a little bit now so it’s good.
+“It’s been especially difficult in the past few years.
+During the drought where there are water restrictions and no hoses allowed so you had to hand water everything.
+But they’ve relax them a little bit now so it’s good.

 “When people say ‘oh, that looks nice’, you get a certain amount of satisfaction out of it.

-“We say people are in stressful situations and if we can take a little bit of that stress out of them, that’s nice,” he says.
+“We say people are in stressful situations.
+If we can take a little bit of that stress out of them, that’s nice,” he says.

 He has been volunteering with RMHC for just over six years, making the decision to volunteer after he retired.

-Margaret has taken on a couple of roles, doing one shift a week at the family room at the hospital and assisting the volunteer co-ordinator with admin support for the rest of her time.
+Margaret has taken on a couple of roles, doing one shift a week at the family room at the hospital.
+She also assists the volunteer co-ordinator with admin support for the rest of her time.